New waste fees FAQ

 All landlords will be instructed to hand over the barcode for each property to its tenants to allow them to utilise their five free trips.

-What if I lose my barcode?
+What if I lose my voucher containing the barcode?

 Can the free trips accrue across multiple years?